ossuminc/riddl/README.md

-# idddl
+# riddl

 ## Introduction
-IDDDL, the Interface for Domain Driven Design Language, is a tool for eliminating the boilerplate from reactive systems designed with DDD.
+RIDDL, the Reactive Interface to Domain Definition Language, is a tool for eliminating the boilerplate from reactive systems designed with Domain Driven Design (DDD).
 It uses a DDD inspired specification language to allow developers to work at a higher level of specification than they would if they were coding directly in a programming language.
 It aims to relieve developers of the burden of maintaining infrastructural code through evolution of the domain abstractions.

-IDDDL is one of the Ossum tools.
+RIDDL is one of the Ossum tools.
 Ossum is a collection of tools for making awesome software systems based on reactive architecture.

 For more details, please read the paradox documentation: